Skip to contents

 hemi

-: Character vector of directories containing the results files of each study.
+Character vector.
+Path to the directories containing vertex-wise result files (*.mgh) of each study.

 study_names

-: Character vector of study names (must match the length of result_dirs).
+Character vector of study names (must match the length of res_dirs).

 fs_template